yhzhang0128/egos-2000/references/USAGES.md

 ```

 This will create `disk.img`, `bootROM.bin` and `bootROM.mcs` in the `tools` directory.
-To program `disk.img` to the microSD card:
+To program `disk.img` to a microSD card:

 ```shell
 # Find your microSD card in /dev